Apheresis Safety for high-risk patients

 Treatment of cardiovascular diseases

 An LDL concentration of up to 160 mg/dl of blood is considered acceptable for healthy persons.
 For patients with a cardiovascular condition the recommended LDL concentration limit is 100 mg/dl (70 mg/dl for diabetic patients).
-If a patient cannot achieve a set target by altering their lifestyle, observing a diet and taking medication meant to lower blood lipid levels, the patient is allowed to receive H.E.L.P.
+If a patient cannot achieve a set target by altering their lifestyle, observing a diet and taking medication meant to lower blood lipid levels, the patient could be allowed to receive H.E.L.P.
 Apheresis after passing a strict assessment and approval procedure.
 H.E.L.P.
-Apheresis lowers blood lipid levels by more than 60% per therapy session, in combination with the drug regimen 80%.
-H.E.L.P. therefor improves the microcirculation of blood in capillary vessels.